dreamographer/pattern-in-c/README.md

 ## Usage

-You can explore the programs in this repository to learn and understand different pattern printing techniques.
-Each program is self-contained, providing comments and explanations within the code to aid comprehension.
-Simply compile and run the program using a C compiler, such as GCC or Clang, to see the pattern output in the console.
+You can explore the programs in this repository to learn and understand different pattern printing Technics.Simply compile and run the program using a C compiler, such as GCC or Clang, to see the pattern output in the console.

 Feel free to modify the programs, experiment with different patterns, or use them as a reference for your own pattern printing tasks.